cboettig/ews-review/manuscript-w-refs.md

 available data (see Dakos et al. (2008); Scheffer et al. (2009) and Perretti and Munch (2012)).
 Instead, such work moves into new territory where different underlying mechanisms have lead to starkly different patterns.
-Determining which underlying mechanisms are present is a substantial is both empirical and theoretical challenge.
+Determining which underlying mechanisms are present is a substantial empirical and theoretical challenge.
 When does critical slowing down correspond to the assumptions made?

 Here we review a variety of mechanisms that may lead to rapid (or "catastrophic") regime shifts in ecological systems, as well as mechanisms that